erco77/scopetext/README.md

 The scope operates in normal "sweep" mode monitoring a single channel with a trigger.
 Voltage and Time are adjusted to get the most readable results.
-Since there are no special requirements for the scope, even old analog scopes can be used.
+Since there are no special requirements for the scope, even old analog scopes can be used:
 ![screenshot](https://raw.githubusercontent.com/erco77/scopetext/main/images/analog-scope.jpg)

-Analog scope.

 For best results its important the DAC be responsive, fast during high speed changes.
 Noise or slow ramps between changes can make the digits harder to read.